Spongled/medal-grabber/README.md

 ## Additionally

 * Click the `settings` badge or `⌃` to collapse the panel.
-* Click the `download icon` to download the selected clip locally to your PC.
+* Click the `☁` to download the selected clip locally to your PC.
 * Click the `clip title` to open it in a new, fullscreen-embed window.
 * Click the `?` in the bottom left to open the Help page.
 Press `←` to go back.